joaquindev/joaquindev.github.io/_posts/2014-01-10-create-own-module-nodejs.md

 whatTimeIsIt();
 ```

-Another way is exporting a function into the `exports` object so when we write our require instruction later, we are going to get back and object (instead of a function), so we create export our function into the `exports` object like this:
+Another way is exporting a function into the `exports` object so when we write our require instruction later, we are going to get back an object (instead of a function), so we create export our function into the `exports` object like this:

 ```javascript
 //clock_object.js